 Pupils involved Year group

 Action taken:

 Action taken.

 Action taxen.

 Action taken.

+Action taxen.

 Action taken.

-Action taken.

 Action taxen.

 Action taken.

 If appropriate: Yes No

 Have you given a reporting slip to class teacher to record incident in behaviour book?

 Have you contacted parents/carers?

 If yes by: phone/letter Date of contact:

 Are any other agencies involved?
 Do they need to be?

 If yes, which agencies:

-Details of any subsequent actions or follow up (include dates): Fill in and give this slip and give to class teacher so they can add it to behaviour book to allow behaviour to
+Details of any subsequent actions or follow up (include dates):

+Fill in and give this slip and give to class teacher so they can add it to behaviour book to be monitored effectively. allow b ehaviour

+Name of child:

+Date of incident: